Image Can Bring Your Memory Back: A Novel Multi-Modal Guided Attack against Image Generation Model Unlearning: Methodology

 \subsection{Image Encoding}

-To avoid incurring additional computational overhead from external classifiers or relying on the original IGM, we introduce a reference image $P_{ref}$ containing the target concept $c$—which can be sourced from the internet—to guide the generation process.
-This reference implicitly embeds the erased concept, thereby facilitating adversarial optimization of the initial image prompt $P_{image}^{init}$.
+To avoid incurring additional computational overhead from external classifiers or relying on the original IGM, we introduce a reference image $P_{ref}$ containing the target concept $c$ to guide the generation process, where the reference image $P_{ref}$ can be sourced from multiple sources, such the internet, public datasets, or self-collected.
+This reference implicitly embeds the erased concept, thereby facilitating adversarial optimization of the initial image prompt $P_{img}^{init}$.
 To enhance efficiency and precision, \attacker performs the optimization directly in the latent space representation $z_{adv}$ of the image prompt.

-As illustrated in Figure~\ref{fig:framework}, we initialize $P_{image}^{init}$ by blending a small portion of the reference image $P_{ref}$ with random noise $\delta$ sampled from an isotropic Gaussian distribution $\mathcal{N}(\mathbf{0}, \mathbf{I})$:
+As illustrated in Figure~\ref{fig:framework}, we initialize $P_{img}^{init}$ by blending a small portion of the reference image $P_{ref}$ with random noise $\delta$ sampled from an isotropic Gaussian distribution $\mathcal{N}(\mathbf{0}, \mathbf{I})$:

 where $\lambda \in [0, 1]$ is a hyperparameter controlling the semantic similarity to the reference image.
 We set $\lambda = 0.25$ throughout our experiments.
 This approach increases the sampling space of Stable Diffusion and further enhances the diversity of the generated images, while simultaneously encouraging the generation process to better follow the guidance of the text prompt, thereby improving semantic consistency.